This is a list of our most frequently-asked questions about the Adult Basic Education (ABE) courses at CapU.

 All Spring 2022 ABE courses are online.
-ABE is currently scheduling 50% of its courses fully online, and the other 50% are either mixed-mode (a classroom class with a corresponding online class) or in-person (all classroom classes).
+ABE is currently scheduling 50% of its Summer 2022 courses fully online, and the other 50% are either mixed-mode (a classroom class with a corresponding online class) or in-person (all classroom classes).
 This is subject to change depending on the COVID-19 situation.

 All classes (online, mixed-mode, in-person) utilize the eLearn.capu.ca website.